-Lesson 10: Loops in Harvester
+Lesson 10: Harvesting Crops with Loops

+Loops | Harvester

 In the preceding stage, students used loops to create fantastic drawings.
 Now they're going to loop new actions in order to help the harvester collect multiple veggies growing in large bunches.